 SteelSeries Arctis 7

-These headphones are compatible with PC, PS, Mac, Nintendo Switch and mobile.
+These headphones are compatible with PC, PS, Mac, Nintendo Switch, and mobile.
 The S1 speaker drivers provide audio with ultra-low distortion allowing you to hear every detail.
-The Arctis ClearCast Mic is bidirectional and noise-canceling, delivering studio-quality voice when used.
+The Arctis ClearCast Mic is bidirectional and noise-canceling, delivering studio-quality voice.

-The battery life is supposed to be 24 hours long so uninterrupted gaming all day is possible.
-The Arctis 7 is manufactured using a premium woven ski goggle fabric which ensures comfort and tireless wear.
+The battery life is supposed to be 24 hours long, so uninterrupted gaming all day is possible.
+The Arctis 7 is manufactured using a premium woven ski goggle fabric, ensuring comfort and tireless wear.

 Pros: